Buying commercial real estate is not a simple task.

 3. Value the Property [✓]

-With Reonomy Comps, you can take any property of interest and quickly find a list of other properties that are comparable in value and opportunity.
+Reonomy has real estate comparables that allow you to take any property of interest and quickly find a list of other properties that are very similar in value and opportunity.

-Combine that with your list of comparable properties, and you’ll know exactly what the fair market value of a property is before even reaching out to its owner.
+Combine that with your list of comparable properties, and you’ll know exactly what the fair market value of a property is before even reaching out to an owner.

 4. Have the Property Inspected [✓]

-As a seasoned commercial real estate investor, you’ll likely understand the necessity of enlisting a certified outside professional to inspect a property, to ensure that your potential purchase is as described and that the property facilities are in working order.
+Still, you should enlist a certified outside professional to inspect your property of interest, to ensure that your purchase is as described and that the property facilities are in working order.